lukegrn/dots/README.md

 # Luke Green's dotfiles

 These are some pretty simple dotfile configs that get my development setup 90% of the way there.
-I live in Neovim, Tmux, and Bash for all of my work, which allows me to spin up my setup with just a few files.
+I live in Neovim, Tmux, and ~~Bash~~ Zsh for all of my work, which allows me to spin up my setup with just a few files.

 If you find these useful to you, that's great, but don't count on them not to change.
 In fact, count on them to change often and without warning.